neerajsinghjr/dsa/study-notes/T001_Python.md

 Horse inherits interface and implementation of class Animal and Horse class object can be used to replace the Animal Class object from the code.

-This is known as Liskov Substitution Principle.
-The Principle states that "in a computer program, If S is a subtype of T, then objects of type T may be replaced with object of type S without altering any of the desired properties of the program."
+This is known as **Liskov Substitution Principle**.

+> The Principle states that "in a computer program, If S is a subtype of T, then objects of type T may be replaced with object of type S without altering any of the desired properties of the program."

-//--- Class Composition:
+#### Class Composition:

 -> Composition model what is called an 'has a' relationship.
 It enables creating complex types by combining objects of other types.
 This means